 Examples of a covered loss are fire, tornado, hail damage, etc. Because the reason for closing due to COVID-19 is not physical damage to the facility, in most cases, the commercial property policy is not enacted, so the business interruption policy is not valid either.

-What are the implications of COVID-19 for the insurance industry?
+What are the impact of COVID-19 for the insurance industry?

 On the personal side, most insurance carriers are offering rebates on personal car insurance and are discounting rates for the next few months.